 Determines the order in which central processor control is passed from task to task.
 The number of user switching priorities varies from 1 to 62.
 The number of priorities is established at system generation time.
-The minimum supervisor configuration requires only one priority, regardless of whether this is a multijobbing or multitasking environment.
+The minimum supervisor configuration requires only one priority, regardless of whether there is multijobbing or multitasking environment.